raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 Concrete pipeline classes remain the executable DAG definitions.
 The registry only maps approved pipeline keys to those classes.
 Pipeline authors hand-write the Celery Canvas for each approved pipeline.
 Node metadata is limited to the execution details the runner needs: node key, implementation, and input/output contracts.
 The Canvas should make the DAG visible: linear dependencies use `chain`, and parallel fan-in uses `chord` with a single fan-in body task.
 Remaining downstream nodes continue from that body task through an immutable link chain when needed.

-Celery tasks should receive stable identifiers: pipeline run ID, node key, output scope, and resolved upstream output versions.
+Celery tasks should receive stable identifiers: pipeline run ID and node key.
 Node and finalize signatures should be immutable (`.si`) so upstream return values and chord header results are not appended to task arguments.
-Tasks load run context from the database, update `ETLNodeRun`, and persist any `ETLOutput` rows.
+Tasks load run context and available artifact manifests from the database, validate declared input contracts, update `ETLNodeRun`, and persist any produced `ETLArtifact` manifests.
 The database remains the source of truth for orchestration state; Celery is the execution mechanism.

 Do not add Airflow, Prefect, or another external orchestrator for v1.
 Add a larger orchestrator only if future requirements need distributed DAG scheduling, cross-system backfills, or operator-managed dependency graphs beyond what Celery can safely handle.